Sofia-Knyshoyid/Sofia-Knyshoyid/README.md

 Here is a link to a site about the project I've been working on recently: https://sofia-knyshoyid.github.io/

 Here is a link to the interesting scientific code i forked: https://github.com/JunlinHan/CWR

+Here is a link to the research on paperswithcode: https://paperswithcode.com/paper/underwater-image-restoration-via-contrastive

 Here is a link to my fork: https://github.com/Sofia-Knyshoyid/CWR